aparame/Autonomous_RailBot/LORA code/README.md

 **Please note** :-

-This simply the first commit, things will modified soon
+This is simply the first commit, things will modified soon